 Change geography for data display

-Social Explorer includes data on many geographic levels, from state, county and all the way down to census blocks.
+Social Explorer allows you to examine datasets at a wide variety of geographic levels from city, county, and congressional district all the way down to school district, census tract, and block group.
 The amount of geographic detail adjusts automatically depending on your zoom level.
 However, not all geographies can be displayed automatically, some (like Census Block Groups and Zip Codes) you have to choose manually.
 That's very easy to do… here's how:

 - Select the geography level you want to visualize, such as County or Census Tract.